/ Undergraduate /

 V510 (if choosing Foundation Year)

 An experience like no other.
-On your course, you will learn how to apply your interpretative and analytical skills to a whole range of contemporary issues regarding community, public policy, social justice, and your personal life.
+On your course, you will learn how to apply your interpretative and analytical skills to a whole range of contemporary issues regarding community, public policy, social and environmental justice, and your personal life.

 Did you know?